The 3 stages of labour

 • Epidural: A type of local anaesthetic that numbs the nerves that register the pain from the birth canal.

-Your midwife will talk through your pain relief options with you in the later stages of your pregnancy so you can note down what you’d like to happen in your birth plan.
+Your midwife will probably talk through your pain relief options with you in the later stages of your pregnancy so you can note down what you’d like to happen in your birth plan.

 What is slow labour?